AccelByte/accelbyte-typescript-sdk/README.md

 ## Installation

-To install the library execute
+To install the library execute the following command.

 ```shell
 yarn add @accelbyte/sdk